Modernising universal telecommunications services

 Universal Outdoor Mobile Obligation

 The Australian Government has announced it plans to introduce legislation to expand the existing Universal Services framework to include a Universal Outdoor Mobile Obligation (UOMO).
 The new obligation will require mobile operators to provide reasonable and equitable access to baseline outdoor mobile coverage across Australia.
-Operators will leverage their existing mobile coverage as well as emerging direct to device (D2D) mobile enabled through Low Earth Orbiting Satellites (LEOSats).
+Operators will leverage their existing mobile coverage as well as direct to device (D2D) mobile enabled through Low Earth Orbiting Satellites (LEOSats).

 The role of D2D technology